Franz Murer

-Franz Mürer (24 January 1912 – 5 January 1994) was an Austrian SS NCO (SS-Oberscharführer).
+Franz Murer (24 January 1912 – 5 January 1994) was an Austrian SS NCO (SS-Oberscharführer).
 Also known as the "Butcher of Vilnius", he created and ruled the Vilna Ghetto until July 1943, shortly before its liquidation.

 Early life

 Murer was born in Sankt Georgen ob Murau, Austria, in 1912, and joined the NSDAP at the age of 26.
 He trained with the Hitler Youth in Nuremberg before being transferred to Vilnius, where between 1941 and 1943 he was the deputy of Territorial Commissioner (Gebietskommissar) Hans Christian Hingst in charge of "Jewish affairs".
 He was known as a sadist who showed special cruelty towards the Jews.
 Vilnius, which was known as "the Jerusalem of Lithuania" before the war, had a Jewish population of about 80,000.
 After the war around 250 Jews were living there.
 The rest had been murdered by the SS and Murer was instrumental in organizing these killings.
 On 1 July 1943 Murer was replaced by Gestapo Oberscharführer Bruno Kittel, who was brought in to liquidate the ghetto.